Teach Junkie

 source: fortheloveofteachingmath.com

 Swivel Book – Take this swivel book for example.
 It’s a great way to illustrate a multi-step process.
-This teacher uses it to illustrate the order of operations, but oyu could easily adapt the idea to even how to solve word problems.
-When students create the steps they are engaged in breaking down the process of figuring out the math skill.
+In this photo, the teacher uses it to illustrate the order of operations, but you could easily adapt the idea to even how to solve word problems.
+When students create the steps, they are engaged in breaking down the process of figuring out the math skill.

 Pockets – Use paper to create built-in pockets right into a math journal.
 These are exceptional ways for older students to keep small materials at hand and keep it interesting.
 When they help create the pocket and what goes inside they take ownership over showing their work.